Array§

 createArrayOf<E>(length: number, value: E): E[]

-Creates a new array with length
+Creates a new array with length elements, each filled with value.

-Creates an empty array for invalid length
+Creates an empty array for invalid length (non-integer or negative).

 Source§createArrayWith<E>(length: number, transform: (x: number) => E): E[]